Justin and the Knights of Valour: Plot

 Justin returns to the Broken Eagle to see Talia.
 Igor and Slamski eagerly start another fight with Justin.
-Tired of Clorex and the Inn Talia helps Justin defeat them and quits her job.
-However, she is disheartened when she learns that Justin has feelings for Lara.
+Tired of Clorex and the Inn, Talia helps Justin defeat them and quits her job, but she is disheartened when she learns that Justin has feelings for Lara.

-At Lara’s coming-of-age party Justin finds Lara has fallen in love with Clorex.
-Heraclio’s men attempt to kidnap Lara for ransom, but they are scared away by Clorex who they believe to be a real knight.
+At Lara's coming-of-age party, Justin finds Lara has fallen in love with Clorex.
+Heraclio's men attempt to kidnap Lara for ransom, but they are scared away by Clorex who they believe to be a real knight.
 Having embarrassed himself and failed as a knight Justin returns home with his father.
 Wanting the ransom money Clorex kidnaps Lara and delivers her to Heraclio.
-Talia finds Justin preparing to go to university to become a lawyer and informs him of Lara’s kidnapping.
-Determined to do the right thing Justin decides to rescue Lara and Reginald finally accepts Justin’s decision to become a knight.
+Talia finds Justin preparing to go to university to become a lawyer and informs him of Lara's kidnapping.
+Determined to do the right thing Justin decides to rescue Lara and Reginald finally accepts Justin's decision to become a knight.

 Melquiades leads Justin and Talia to Heraclio's hideout, where they find Lara.
-Seeing Justin fight Lara develops a crush on him.
+Seeing Justin fight, Lara develops a crush on him.
 Justin and Talia are surrounded but decide to fight to the end with Justin admitting he is happy Talia came with him.
 Blucher arrives in time with Gustav who scares away the army while Blucher duels Heraclio.
-Talia confronts Clorex with his cowardice and lies and defeats him in a fist fight.
-Heraclio wounds Blucher before duelling Justin.
-Justin succeeds in disarming Heraclio and recovering his grandfathers sword.
+Talia confronts Clorex with his cowardice and lies, defeats him in a fistfight, and then rescues Lara after that.
+Heraclio wounds Blucher before dueling Justin.
+Justin succeeds in disarming Heraclio and recovering his grandfather's sword.
 Heraclio is almost victorious but Justin sends him falling from a waterfall to his death.

 The Queen knights Justin as Sir Justin and both she and Reginald decide to re-establish the knights.
-Lara passes out when, rather than propose to her, Justin keeps his promise and returns her dirty sock in front of the entire kingdom.
+Lara passes out when, rather than proposing to her, Justin keeps his promise and returns her dirty sock in front of the entire kingdom.
 He then asks Talia to continue coming on adventures with him as he has fallen in love with her and she accepts by kissing him.

-At their tower Braulio, Legantir and Blucher erect a statue of Justin next to the statue of his grandfather and unveil a new hall awaiting the statues of the next generation of knights.
+At their tower, Braulio, Legantir, and Blucher erect a statue of Justin next to the statue of his grandfather and unveil a new hall awaiting the statues of the next generation of knights.